 The Avengers made their debut in Marvel Comics’ Avengers #1 (September, 1963), written by Stan Lee and drawn by Jack Kirby.
 The book primarily consisted of characters previously introduced in Marvel’s various books since the company’s revitalization with Fantastic Four #1 in 1961.

 In 1997, FOX was experiencing a decline in its ratings as ABC, Kids' WB, Nickelodeon and the Disney Channel were delivering a broad slate of programs and aggressively marketing them to their audiences.
-Roland Poindexter, Vice President and Head of Programming at Fox Kids, recognized that his network had become known for its action-adventure shows, particularly based on Marvel properties.
-He approached X-Men: The Animated Series writers Robert N. Skir and Marty Isenberg to develop a proposal for an Avengers series.
+Roland Poindexter, Vice President and Head of Programming at Fox Kids, recognized that his network had become known for its action-adventure shows—particularly based on Marvel properties—and approached X-Men: The Animated Series writers Robert N. Skir and Marty Isenberg to develop a proposal for an Avengers series.
 They produced a detailed 13-episode story arc in their series bible, but Fox became more interested in pursuing a Captain America solo series.

 |Captain America makes an appearance.|